You don’t need a three-hour morning ritual, a fancy studio, or a surge of divine inspiration to finish songs consistently.

 None of these hacks requires you to be a full-time musician.

-They don’t require perfect circumstances, a fancy mic, or four uninterrupted hours.
+They don’t require perfect circumstances, a mic that pairs perfectly with your voice, or twenty-four uninterrupted hours.

 They only require one thing:

-Commitment to show up—in small, doable ways—every single day.
+Commitment to show up in small and doable ways every single day.

 Start with just one hack today.